 Configuring Services

-To define a service, create a Prodvana config in a directory of your choosing, e.g. if you have an existing directory you use to store other configurations for the service, use that.
-Prodvana supports a simplified schema for configuring services in a backend agnostic way, as shown below.
-If you need anything more sophisticated, please define Kubernetes configurations (see below) directly and refer to them from your Prodvana config files.
+To define a Service, create a Prodvana config in a directory of your choosing, e.g. if you have an existing directory you use to store other configurations for the Service, use that.
+Below is an example of a Service defined to read in Kubernetes configurations in the same directory.

 service: